shadabtanjeed/wearipedia-project-assesment/Task 1/readme.md

 This project implements a daily, delta-load pipeline for ingesting Fitbit health metrics into a local TimescaleDB instance.
 It supports batch and incremental loads, automates ingestion via cron, and uses Docker for portability and reproducibility.

-Mentionable, the pipeline is designed to work with synthetic data files generated in Task 0b, simulating Fitbit health metrics for two users.
-The pipeline can be extended to support additional devices and metrics in the future.
+The pipeline is designed to work with synthetic data files generated in Task 0b, simulating Fitbit health metrics for two users.

+Due to memory limitations on my local machine, I was able to ingest approximately 10-15 days worth of data.
+The ingestion process is technically sound, but handling larger volumes would require more resources or further optimization.

 ---